Campbell's 190th Year

 Bob and Cathy’s son Jim joined his parents in the business in 1950.
 After Bob’s death in 1971 Jim and his mum became business partners.
 In 1980, Jim’s wife Alice joined the bakery and became Jim’s business partner when Cathy died in 1981.

 Iain, Jim and Alice’s son, joined the family business in 1993.
 Iain is the seventh generation to run the family business.
-Today Iain, his wife Ailsa and all the team work hard to maintain the high quality the bakery is known for.
+Today Iain and his team work hard to maintain the high quality the bakery is known for.
 All the breads, biscuits, cakes and pies are made in small batches by hand by Iain and his team of talented bakers on the premises using the highest quality ingredients Iain can source.